Traditional Belgian Food in Brussels: 17 Must-Eats!

 Anyone looking to try the tastiest Brussels cuisine should not ignore the seafood options.

-Mussels are a Belgian speciality, and nowhere does them better in Brussels than Le Zinneke.
+Mussels are a Belgian specialty, and nowhere are they better in Brussels than Le Zinneke.

 It is undoubtedly some of the most delicious traditional Belgian Food in Brussels you have to try.